AdobeDocs/uxp-indesign/src/pages/resources/recipes/file-operation/index.md

 <InlineAlert variant="info" slots="header, text1, text2"/>

-Scripts and plugins
+Plugins and Scripts

-**In scripts**, these permissions are fixed to '' and you cannot alter them //(TODO Add link to details) and ignore the manifest details below.

 **In plugins**, you should seek permission for `localFileSystem` in your manifest.<br></br> IMPORTANT: Please read about the [manifest permissions](../../../plugins/concepts/manifest/#permissionsdefinition) module before proceeding.

+**In scripts**, the permission for `localFileSystem` is fixed.
+You can ignore the manifest details in the following examples.
+Learn about these values in the [manifest fundamentals section](../../fundamentals/manifest/).

 Let's understand the manifest settings a bit more in detail.